gmalka/TaskOrderService/README.md

   ## 💡 About the project:
   	Simple project designed to emulate the interaction of microservices.
     Implemented two services:
       - UserService allows the user to register or login.
-Llso it allows view and buy tasks. provides HTTP api.
+Also it allows view and buy tasks. provides HTTP api.
       - TaskService provides gRPC and HTTP api for interaction